X

 Japan’s first nationwide civil war, the “Genpei Gassen” which broke out in the late 12th century, many of the warriors who followed the Taira clan (Heike) in this battle were from clans based in western Japan.

-After the war, these samurai lands were confiscated, but most of them were confiscated by the Minamoto clan (Genji) side in the three prefectures of Hiroshima, Tokushima, and Oita.
+After the war, these samurai lands were confiscated, but most were seized by the Minamoto clan (Genji) side in the three prefectures of Hiroshima, Tokushima, and Oita.

 The land that no longer had a Heike lord was given to the generals of the eastern part of the country who were attached to the Minamoto clan.